-Domestic violence is a crime.
+Family (or domestic) violence is a crime.
 Every woman and child has the right to be safe.
-Research shows that women are much more likely to be victims of domestic violence than men.
-Domestic violence includes emotional, psychological, physical, sexual and financial abuse.
+Research shows that women are much more likely to be victims of family violence than men.
+Family violence includes emotional, psychological, physical, sexual and financial abuse.
 It has an enormous impact on the physical and mental health of women and children, and the effects can be felt for many years.

 safe steps Family Violence Response Centre (formerly Women's Domestic Violence Crisis Service)